jacob-haimes/kairos.fm/content/posts/blogposts/chatbots-and-informed-consent/index.md

   * potential outcomes, and consequences
   * alternative interventions and their risks and benefits
 * The ability to understanding this information
-* The competency to make the decision accounting for that understanding.
+* The competency to make the decision accounting for that understanding

 For a number of reasons, there are very few people who can easily demonstrate informed consent when it comes to the use of LLMs for mental health.